-Accredited by the Commission on Cancer (CoC) as a Community Cancer Program and affiliated with The Ohio State University's James Cancer Network, the Cancer Center at OVMC provides quality cancer care close to home.
+Accredited by the Commission on Cancer (CoC) as a Community Cancer Program, the Cancer Center at OVMC provides quality cancer care close to home.
 Cancer screening programs including mammography, low-dose lung CT screening, colonoscopy and more are available at the center.
 If a cancer diagnosis is made, oncology nurse navigators assist patients through the journey of a cancer diagnosis.
 Treatments including, surgery, chemotherapy and radiation therapy are available to patients.
 Additional cancer services include genetic counseling, support groups, integrative therapies, pastoral care, nutritional counseling,

 onsite American Cancer Society Cancer Resource Center and much more.
 American Cancer Society programs offered at the cancer center include Look Good Feel Better and Reach to Recovery.
 For more information or to speak with our oncology nurse navigators:, please call 304-234-1753 or 304-234-8309.

 Early recognition of heart disease or abnormalities with the heart rate or rhythm.
 We provide the following services: EKG's, 3D ECHO, stress testing, holter monitoring, event monitoring and 24 hour blood pressure monitoring.
 We offer patients with chronic chest pain and congestive heart failure a treatment for relief of their symptoms by treatment with (ECP) External Counter Pulsation therapy.
 We also evaluate patients for proper blood flow through both the arteries and the veins.
 We provide early detection for strokes, blood clots and abdominal aneurysms. ( Neurology testing measures and records the electrical activity of the brain to help diagnose epilepsy and other neurological disorders.
 We